AVAILABLE SERVICES / ORDER HERE

 Any other pets in the home?
 How do they get along?

 Who interacts with the animal besides you on a regular basis? (spouse, best friend, significant other, weekly apartment cleaning person, your kid's best friend, etc.).
 Include names and any other details such as you would if introducing a human to another human ("Mike walks Rover every day.
 He's a neighborhood teenager who loves animals."
 'My partner Sally.
 She walks Fifi daily and I do all the other care such as feeding, vet visits, etc.".
 "My husband Steve.
 He's an accountant who works long hours but when he's home, FiFi's his princess!
 He hand feeds her.
 I'm at home all day with her and we have fun lazy time together.").
-Not just a name - see this point
+Not just a name - see this point for clarification

 Description of average living environment of animal (hangs out in the house a lot; zoo animal; neighborhood tomcat; lives by a lake but won't go near it; lots of fresh air; cooped up; etc.)